Ronnie Sadomba

 Ronald Takawira Douglas Sadomba (born c.
-1940) is a former Rhodesian politician who served in the House of Assembly from 1970 to 1979.
+1940) is a Zimbabwean politician and educator who served in the House of Assembly from 1970 to 1979.
 In 1979, he served in the Parliament of the short-lived Rhodesian successor state, Zimbabwe Rhodesia, prior to Zimbabwe's independence.
 He entered politics as a member of the Centre Party, and changed parties several times, joining throughout his career the African National Council, the United African National Council, ZANU–PF, and United Parties.

 Early life and career

 Sadomba was born around 1940 in Southern Rhodesia.
 He attributed his political influence to some of his teachers in his youth.
 He was active in the youth wings of Zimbabwean African nationalist organizations.
 Before entering politics, Sadomba was a schoolteacher.